 Tripping a blacklist is indicative of reaching out to a large and at times, chronically unengaged audience group.
 Despite the impact of the blacklist on the percentage of mail being delivered, hitting a blacklist is a litmus test of how far back in the database is too far.
 The further back in engagement (30 days engaged vs 365 days engaged) is mailed, the higher the risk of mailing to a spam trap owned by blacklist operators.
 The more consistently that trap is mailed to, the higher the potential of having the sending IPs placed on the blacklist.

-To course correct, the best thing to do is to isolate the campaign that tripped the listing and filter further by contacts who have ever opened or clicked.
-Because spam traps live in the unengaged portion of the list, removing those who have ever opened or clicked will likely remove the individual contact that was responsible for triggering the blacklist.
-If the listing does not occur again then the blacklist spam trap was successfully removed and mailing can resume as normal.
+To course correct, the best thing to do is to isolate the campaign that tripped the listing and filter further by contacts who have never opened or clicked.
+Because spam traps live in the unengaged portion of the list, removing those who have never opened or clicked will likely remove the individual contact that was responsible for triggering the blacklist.
+If the listing does not occur again, then the blacklist spam trap was successfully removed and mailing can resume as normal.
 All in all, the best way to remediate blacklistings is to mail responsibly in order to prevent the listings in the first place.
 By mailing to the core engaged audience (0-6 months) differently and in a different funnel with different content, segmentation, and frequency than those who are older than 6 months or so, blacklists and spam trap hits can be far less frequent.